MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/New-MgRoleManagementCloudPcRoleDefinition.md

   - `[ResourceScopes <String[]>]`: List of scopes permissions granted by the role definition apply to.
 Currently only / is supported.
 Read-only when isBuiltIn is true.
 DO NOT USE.
 This will be deprecated soon.
 Attach scope to role assignment
   - `[RolePermissions <IMicrosoftGraphUnifiedRolePermission[]>]`: List of permissions included in the role.
 Read-only when isBuiltIn is true.
 Required.
     - `[AllowedResourceActions <String[]>]`: Set of tasks that can be performed on a resource.
 Required.
     - `[Condition <String>]`: Optional constraints that must be met for the permission to be effective.
+Not supported for custom roles.
     - `[ExcludedResourceActions <String[]>]`: Set of tasks that may not be performed on a resource.
 Not yet supported.
   - `[TemplateId <String>]`: Custom template identifier that can be set when isBuiltIn is false.
 This identifier is typically used if one needs an identifier to be the same across different directories.
 Read-only when isBuiltIn is true.
   - `[Version <String>]`: Indicates version of the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.

-INHERITSPERMISSIONSFROM <IMicrosoftGraphUnifiedRoleDefinition\[]>: Read-only collection of role definitions that the given role definition inherits from.
+INHERITSPERMISSIONSFROM <IMicrosoftGraphUnifiedRoleDefinition[]>: Read-only collection of role definitions that the given role definition inherits from.
 Only Azure AD built-in roles support this attribute.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[Description <String>]`: The description for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
   - `[DisplayName <String>]`: The display name for the unifiedRoleDefinition.
 Read-only when isBuiltIn is true.
 Required.
 Supports $filter (eq and startsWith operators only).